aseprite/docs/layers.md

 # Layers

-One sprite can be separated in several layers.
+One sprite can be subdivided into several layers.
 You can see them in the [timeline](timeline.md):

 ![Layer in timeline](layers/layer-in-timeline.png)